Customer-churn

 Tips to help you fix a churn situation at the exit stage:

 1. Create a dedicated team to focus on the exit challenges.
-Understand why they’re moving away from your business, is it the service, the representative, or the product itself?
+Understand why they’re moving away from your business.
+Is it the service, the representative, or the product itself?

 2. If it is a finance-related issue, you can excuse one round of payment or offer the opportunity to pay after a few months.
 By doing so, you retain business and customer trust in the long run.